 50% of the creative process requires you to not be working. — John Fitch

-Establishing a culture that gives voice to this reality is critical is removing the stigma from taking breaks and prioritizing wellbeing.
-Rest isn't at the expense of work; it's a core function of doing excellent work.
+Establishing a culture that gives voice to this reality is critical in removing the stigma from taking breaks and prioritizing wellbeing.
+Rest isn’t at the expense of work; it’s a core function of doing excellent work.

 Wendy Barnes, Chief People Officer at GitLab, sat down with Samantha Lee from the Learning and Development team for a short conversation to answer the following questions.